Get Ahead, Get Promoted

 Finders are the rainmakers, the key people who find and bring in the business.
 No rain = no business.

 They are at the top of the pyramid and they focus on finding new clients and business.
-Their job is pipeline building.
+Their job is judgement and pipeline building.

 Their KPIs are concrete numbers - meet them or your future is shaky.
 When they do actual work for a client, it is usually high ticket strategic or advisory work.